Elvis Country (I'm 10,000 Years Old)

 Elvis Country (I'm 10,000 Years Old) is the thirteenth studio album by American singer and musician Elvis Presley, released on RCA Records (LSP 4460) in January 1971.
 Recorded at RCA Studio B in Nashville, it reached number 12 on the Billboard 200.
 It peaked at number six in the United Kingdom, selling over one million copies worldwide.
-It was certified Gold on December 1, 1977 by the Recording Industry Association of America.
+It was certified Gold on December 1, 1977, by the Recording Industry Association of America.

-The lead single of the album, "I Really Don't Want to Know" backed with "There Goes My Everything", was released on December 8, 1970 and peaked at number 21 on the Billboard Hot 100, number two on the Adult Contemporary chart, and number 23 on the country singles chart.
+The lead single of the album, "I Really Don't Want to Know" backed with "There Goes My Everything", was released on December 8, 1970, and peaked at number 21 on the Billboard Hot 100, number two on the Adult Contemporary chart, and number 23 on the country singles chart.

 Content

 The bulk of the album came from five days of recording sessions in June 1970 which yielded 35 usable tracks.
 Presley performed every track "live", recording his vocal part in the same take as the band, as was standard practice for him.
 Eight tracks from the session were released two months earlier in November 1970 on the That's the Way It Is album.
 During the sessions, Presley and producer Felton Jarvis realized they had several country songs in hand and decided to record several more to create a full album of country material.
 Needing two more satisfactory tracks, Elvis returned to the same studio in September where he recorded "Snowbird" and a manic, one-take version of "Whole Lotta Shakin' Goin' On."

 Nearly every style of country music is represented: bluegrass, honky tonk, Western swing, rockabilly, countrypolitan, and even the then-nascent "outlaw" movement.
 Snippets of the song "I Was Born About Ten Thousand Years Ago" act as a bridge between each track.

-After this album, Presley would return to his usual practice of recording a seemingly random batch of songs on each trip to the recording studio, letting his producer assemble them into albums.
+After this album, Presley returned to his usual practice of recording a seemingly random batch of songs on each trip to the recording studio, letting his producer assemble them into albums.

+Cover

+The sleeve image is a colourised photograph of Elvis as an infant, with an inset of the original shot of the artist flanked by his parents Vernon and Gladys Presley, anticipating by several decades the rap fashion of musicians using their baby pictures for album covers.